ucsd-cse29/fa24/src/week3/index.md

 in your shared Google Doc.
 4. **Write in your notes:** What were some of the key differences you noticed between your keystrokes and your group members?

-### Part 4 - Getting `ieng6` and Github to Play Nice
+### Part 4 - Github with `ieng6`

 With the bug fixed, we now want to push our changes to our Github repository.
-Before we can do that though, we need to be able to
+Before we can do that though, we need to be able to perform actions against our Github repository from `ieng6`.
+This is where SSH keys come in handy once again!

+#### 4.1 - Setting up SSH Keys for Github

 1. **[Y]/[I]** Login to `ieng6` as usual (hopefully, without typing a password now!)
 2. **[I]** Run the command `ssh-keygen`, and again press `<Enter>` until the command completes and shows the "randomart image".
 Just like before, this will put a key file and a `.pub` version of it into the `.ssh` directory – this time on `ieng6`!